rfdonnelly/scma-waivers/README.md

 # SCMA Smartwaiver

-WIP to download waivers from Smartwaiver, generate a easily accessible report (e.g., CSV), upload to SCMA website.
+Automation that downloads waivers from Smartwaiver, generates CSV and PDF reports, and uploads them to the SCMA website.

 ## Run